carp-lang/Carp/docs/Libraries.md

 (info "Bench")
 ```

 External librares can be loaded by using their relative or absolute location in your file system as the path.
-To make a library publically available in a more general way you can add it to your Carp project's `search-path` (found by running `:p` in the repl).
+To make a library publically available in a more general way you can add it to your Carp project's search path:s (found by running `:p` in the repl).
 For instance, here's how you would add the NCurses library so that it can be loaded with just `(load "NCurses.carp")`.

 ```clojure
 (Project.config "search-path" "~/Projects/carp-ncurses")